WerIstPaul/hawtdawg-all-ears/FAQ.md

 for those who are camera-shy, we recommend postiong at lest one to bring your profile some attention.

 Showcase your best self-whether that means a fresh-from-the-groomer glamour shot or an action shot from your last game of fetch.

+## Where do I list my favorit treats?

+Open the Hwt Dawg app and click on "Edit Profile."

+Scroll down to the  section called "Passions" and tell potential mates and friends all about the treats and toys that make your tail wag.

+When you're done, click "Save changes" to show the world.